sweetrpg/CatHerder/.github/CONTRIBUTING.md

 While help is appreciated, source code submissions will be checked and decided on.
 When doing submissions, please use forks and create pull requests.

 ## Guidelines
-The following below are the guidelines for contributing to the mod's source code on the Kitty Talents community.
+The following below are the guidelines for contributing to the mod's source code on the Cat Talents community.
 Failing do follow these guidelines will result in issues being **automatically closed and labeled as invalid or need more information**.
 - **DO NOT** include malicious code or inappropriate content.
 - Include comments (using `//` or `/* */)` in your code.
 - Please leave a note that the code is a work in process (WIP) and bugs may occur.